nanoframework/nf-interpreter/docs/project-documentation/labels.md

 # Labels

-**nano Framework** project uses many labels for categorizing issues and pull requests.
+**nanoFramework** project uses many labels for categorizing issues and pull requests.

 | Label | Meaning on Issue | Meaning on Pull Request |
 | --- | --- | --- |